davebeiler/Project1/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/davebeiler/Project1/blob/main/Screen%20Shot%202021-06-10%20at%208.38.13%20PM.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the select file may be used to install only certain pieces of it, such as Filebeat.

   Enter the playbook file.while inside the docker container ansible: root# Ansible-playbook pentest.yml